BeObm/VFAs_Prediction/README.md

 Before running the code, you need to have Python 3.8 or newer installed.

+If you don’t have Python yet:
+- Download and install it from [python.org/downloads](https://www.python.org/downloads/)
+- During installation, **check the box** that says *“Add Python to PATH”*

 ## Step 1 — Install the Required Libraries